Contact us at:

 Are you interested in a course which is not listed?
 If so, please let us have your feedback

 We are always looking for new ideas and fresh courses to run.
-If you have skills or knowledge to share and would like to teach a course, or if you would like us to offer a course which is not listed, please contact the Adult and Community Learning Office.
+If you have skills or knowledge to share and would like to teach a course, or if you would like us to offer a course which is not listed, please contact the Adult Learning Office.